Ireland: +353 1 906-9231 - USA: 855-699-6763 - UK: +44 20 3529-6775 info@mv.ie

 No backup is secure in the cloud, nobody is liable for your data losses

-I often get asked about how secure is our clients’ data, and how can a customer backup their data safely.
-European privacy laws, for example, require that personal data are kept secure and can always be recovered, but there is huge ignorance or wrong assumptions on the part of many IT managers that once they backup data in the cloud, they can have peace of mind.
+We often get asked about how secure is our clients’ data, and how can a customer backup their data safely.
+European privacy laws, for example, require that personal data are kept secure and can always be recovered, but there is huge ignorance or wrong assumptions that once they backup data in the cloud, you can have peace of mind.

-Among liars in our industry, some low cost, control panel hosting or cloud providers, for example, offer unlimited in/out data transfer, unlimited disk space and free backup services at a very low monthly cost.
-They are just not liars, but their marketing strategy works well in low advertising cost and free options, well, until you need your data back.
-If you look carefully between the lines of most fine printed SLAs and contracts, there is mostly no liability for service interruption or data losses.
-Likely you will also be discontinued if your disk space or monthly data transfer is above the average clients’ usage.
+Among liars in our industry, some low-cost control panel hosting or cloud providers, for example, offer unlimited in/out data transfer, total disk space and free backup services at a meagre monthly cost.
+They are not just liars.
+Their marketing strategy works well with their low prices and free options until you need your data back.
+If you look carefully between the lines of most fine-printed SLAs and contracts, there is mostly no liability for service interruption or data losses.
+Moreover, you will likely be discontinued if your disk space or monthly data transfer exceeds the average clients’ usage.

-As a side note, Microsoft just discontinued its unlimited OneDrive storage because apparently someone was abusing it and they were surely losing money.
+As a side note, Microsoft discontinued its unlimited OneDrive storage because someone was abusing it, and Microsoft was surely losing money.

 Let’s focus on cloud backups

 Several low-cost web hosting companies offer free daily or even hourly backups of web data.
-What a temptation to upload all of your pictures, all music and videos to a web hosting space for a few dollars, and even get a free backup!
+What a temptation to upload all your pictures, music and videos to a web hosting space for a few dollars and even get a free backup!

-Akeeba backup plugin for WordPress and Akeeba extension for Joomla are some of the solutions that our clients use to save a backup copy of both their web data and databases automatically on the same web/FTP space as the website.
-Our clients apparently save money, instead of ordering an off-line backup service that is charged more but offers some (real) additional peace of mind.
+For example, the Akeeba backup plugin for WordPress and the Akeeba extension for Joomla are some solutions that our clients use to automatically save a backup copy of their web data and databases on the website’s web/FTP space.
+Our clients believe they save money instead of ordering an offline backup service that is charged more but offers some (real) additional peace of mind.

 What does it mean?
-If there is a severe hardware failure, especially with cheap storage solutions, then there may be no data and no backup left, since both the original data and any backup copies were on the same broken storage device.
-There is usually no or little incentive on the cloud provider in recovering your data because in most cases you have no contractual guarantee on persistence or recovery of your data (check liability or service agreements of major cloud providers excerpted below).
+Suppose a severe hardware failure happens, especially with a cheap storage solution.
+In that case, no backup may be left since the original data and backup copies were on the same broken storage device.
+There is usually no or little incentive for the cloud provider to recover your data because,e in most cases, you have no contractual guarantee on the persistence or recovery of your data (check liability or service agreements of significant cloud providers excerpted below).

-Online services, backup and restore procedures may greatly differ from low cost, professional hosting services and cloud providers.
-On the low-cost control panel web services, risks can be much higher, also due to the fact that there may not be any off-line backup of clients’ data; control panel software can be more exposed to bugs and security issues that cannot be corrected immediately; and hundreds of clients are usually packed on high density, memory, disks and networks of low-cost service providers.
+Online backup and restore procedures may significantly differ from low-cost, professional hosting services and cloud providers.
+On the low-cost control panel web services, risks can be much higher, also because there may not be any offline backup of clients’ data; control panel software can be more exposed to bugs and security issues that cannot be corrected immediately; and hundreds of clients are usually packed on high density, memory, disks and networks of low-cost service providers.

 No liability for data losses in the cloud

-In general there is no guarantee of service continuity or data loss when you look at contracts and SLAs or – if there is any – it’s not for standard services and not in standard SLAs.
-Amazon, Google and Microsoft mention very clearly that their liability is none (or almost none) in case of service interruption and loss of customers’ data (I lost an entire disk when running a test on Amazon AWS, it failed and was put out of service.
-However, since all data was replicated on WorldDirector’s servers outside AWS, I could easily rebuild it).
+In general, there is no guarantee of service continuity or data loss when you look at contracts and SLAs or – if there is any – it’s not for standard services or in standard SLAs.
+Amazon, Google and Microsoft mention very clearly that their liability is none (or almost none) in case of service interruption and loss of customer data (I lost an entire disk when running a test on Amazon AWS; it failed and was put out of service.
+However since all data was replicated on WorldDirector’s servers outside AWS, I could quickly rebuild it).

 Amazon AWS data loss liability